matszpk/clgpustress/README.md

 For a determining the order of the choosen devices, you can use '-c' or '--choosenDevices' option to get that order.

+### GUI documentation

+gpustress-gui accepts similar set of command line options likes gpustress.

+GUI of the program contains three tabs.
+First allow to select devices whose will be tested.
+You may do to this by using filtering ('Choose by filtering') or by choosing devices from list ('Choose from list').

+After choosing device you can set test parameter for devices in 'Test configs' tab.
+The top choice widget (combo box) allow to choose device for which test configuration will be set.
+'Copy to all devices' copies currently choosen test configuration to test configuration for all devices.
+'Copy to these same devices' copies configuration only for devices that have this same name and belongs to this same platform.

+'Test logs' tab displays test logs for running stress test.
+The top choice widget (combobox) allow to choose device for which a test log will be displayed.
+You can save choosen log to file with using 'Save log' option or clear log with using 'Clear log' option.
+'START' button runs stress test.
+If any failure will be happened program will display alert message box and will choose the test log for failed device.

+Option 'Exits only when all tests failed' causes exiting only when all devices fails.